Algorithms to solve unbounded convex vector optimization problems: Examples

 \end{example}

-Let us now consider Table~\ref{table_iter} in detail: In the first three iterations the selected $d \in \mathcal{Y}_{Out}$ has a distance greater than $\delta$ to the nearest point $\tilde{r}$ of the inner direction set, so one solves the Pascoletti-Serafini scalarization (P$_2 (v, \lambda d + (1-\lambda) \tilde{r})$) for a convex combination of $d$ and $\tilde{r}$.
-Since the scalarization problem is unbounded, case~((b) i.) applies and the set of inner directions is updated.
-In Iteration~4, the selected $d$ has a distance less or equal than $\delta$ to $\mathcal{Y}_{In}$, so case~(a) applies and updates $\hat{C}$.
-In Step~5 the selected $d$ has a distance greater than $\delta$ to the nearest point $\tilde{r}$ of the inner set, so again the Pascoletti-Serafini scalarization for a convex combination of $d$ and $\tilde{r}$ is solved.
-The scalarization yields an optimal solution, so case~((b) ii.) applies.
-Hence one computes an updated polytope which yields a new set of directions $\mathcal{Y}_{Out}$.
-Finally, in Iteration~6, case~(a) applies as well, which ends the loop and terminates the algorithm since the set of outer directions with distance greater than $\delta$ to the inner set is now empty.
+Let us now consider Table~\ref{table_iter} in detail: In the first three iterations the selected $d \in \mathcal{Y}_{Out}$ has a distance greater than $\delta$ to the nearest point $\tilde{r}$ of the inner direction set, so one solves the Pascoletti-Serafini scalarization (P$_2 (v, \frac{ d + \tilde{r}}{\norm{ d + \tilde{r}}})$).
+Since the scalarization problem is unbounded, the set of inner directions is updated (line 24).
+In Iteration~4, the selected $d$ has a distance less or equal than $\delta$ to $\mathcal{Y}_{In}$, so $\hat{C}$ is updated (line 20).
+In Iteration~5 the selected $d$ has a distance greater than $\delta$ to the nearest point $\tilde{r}$ of the inner set, so again the Pascoletti-Serafini scalarization for a convex combination of $d$ and $\tilde{r}$ is solved.
+The scalarization yields an optimal solution.
+Hence one computes an updated polytope which yields a new set of directions $\mathcal{Y}_{Out}$ (lines 26-27).
+Finally, in Iteration~6, the selected $d$ has a distance less or equal than $\delta$, which ends the loop and terminates the algorithm since the set of outer directions with distance greater than $\delta$ to the inner set is now empty.